-pthread_attr_setschedpolicy, pthread_attr_getschedpolicy - set and get schedpolicy attribute (REALTIME THREADS)
+pthread_attr_getschedpolicy, pthread_attr_setschedpolicy - get and set the schedpolicy attribute (REALTIME THREADS)

-The functions pthread_attr_setschedpolicy() and pthread_attr_getschedpolicy(), respectively, set and get the schedpolicy attribute in the attr argument.
+The pthread_attr_getschedpolicy() and pthread_attr_setschedpolicy() functions, respectively, shall get and set the schedpolicy attribute in the attr argument.

-The supported values of policy include SCHED_FIFO, SCHED_RR and SCHED_OTHER, which are defined by the header <sched.h>.
-When threads executing with the scheduling policy SCHED_FIFO or SCHED_RR are waiting on a mutex, they acquire the mutex in priority order when the mutex is unlocked.
+The supported values of policy shall include SCHED_FIFO, SCHED_RR, and SCHED_OTHER, which are defined in the <sched.h> header.
+When threads executing with the scheduling policy SCHED_FIFO, SCHED_RR, [TSP] or SCHED_SPORADIC are waiting on a mutex, they shall acquire the mutex in priority order when the mutex is unlocked.

-If successful, the pthread_attr_setschedpolicy() and pthread_attr_getschedpolicy() functions return zero.
-Otherwise, an error number is returned to indicate the error.
+If successful, the pthread_attr_getschedpolicy() and pthread_attr_setschedpolicy() functions shall return zero; otherwise, an error number shall be returned to indicate the error.

 The pthread_attr_setschedpolicy() function may fail if:

-- The value of the attribute being set is not valid.
+- The value of policy is not valid.

 - An attempt was made to set the attribute to an unsupported value.